ManicManiac64/SoloRoboticsCode/How2CodeAR0B0T1337/3_GITHUB.md

 ## CONCLUSION

 That's about everything you need to know about GitHub.
-Next, we'll go over different frameworks you can use when programming a robot.
+Next, we'll go over the command-based framework, a framework you can use when programming robots that's command-based.